 The rare books, manuscripts, and college records in Special Collections are acquired and preserved in order to support research in all areas of the Williams curriculum, and document the college’s history.
 You do not need to be affiliated with Williams in order to use our collections.
+We encourage you to contact us in advance of your visit so that we may place material on hold for you.
+Some material is stored at our Library Shelving Facility, requiring 48 hours advance notice to consult.

 Access to Collections